MKlblangenois/Storybook-starter/README.md

 yarn run storybook
 ```

-After you've launched Storybook server, you can edit your components.
+After you've launched Storybook server, you can delete Welcome component and enjoy!

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 ## License
 [MPL-2.0](https://choosealicense.com/licenses/mpl-2.0/)